Exploring the Grandeur of Ctesiphon: Iraq’s Ancient Imperial Capital

 1. Taq Kasra

-Why Important: The Taq Kasra, or the Arch of Ctesiphon, is the largest single-span brick arch in the world.
+Why Important: The Taq Kasra, or the Arch , is the largest single-span brick arch in the world.
 It symbolizes the architectural prowess of the Sassanian Empire and remains an iconic landmark of ancient Persian engineering.

 Why Important: This grand palace served as the royal residence for Sassanian kings.
 Its elaborate design and extensive halls reflect the opulence and sophistication of Sassanian architecture.